Safeguarding

 At Heath Mount Primary School in order to protect our children, we aim to:

-If you have a concern that a child is being harmed, is at risk of harm, or you receive a disclosure either intentionally or unintentionally you must contact the following staff member as quickly as possible.
+If you have a concern that a child is being harmed, is at risk of harm, or you receive a disclosure either intentionally or unintentionally you must contact one of the following staff members as quickly as possible.

 Designated Safeguarding Leads